Home

 In his 1943 book Physics and Philosophy, British physicist, astronomer and mathematician Sir James Jeans writes,

-How to disprove ANY free will
+How to disprove ANY free will argument in 2 easy steps

 1. Ask the free will believer to give an example of a choice they consider to be freely willed.